mc40551/Python-Programming_Final-Project/notes.md

 https://realpython.com/introduction-to-flask-part-1-setting-up-a-static-site/

 Build a website from scratch

-- Add app.py, tempates folder, and static folder
+- Added app.py, tempates folder, and static folder

 app.py
-- import Flask and render_template
+- imported Flask and render_template
-- create app as a Flask object
+- created app as a Flask object
-- route url using @app.route('url')
+- routed url using @app.route('url')
-- create sections corresponding to each news website
+- created sections corresponding to each news website

 templates
-- contain html template of each url
+- contains html templates for each url

 static
-- import both bootstrap.mini.css and bootstrap.mini.js
+- imported both bootstrap.mini.css and bootstrap.mini.js and used as style